AdaCore/RecordFlux/doc/language_reference/index.rst

 Exception transitions are currently also used for other cases.
 This behavior will change in the future (cf. `#569 <https://github.com/Componolit/RecordFlux/issues/569>`_).

-..
-    Null State [§S-S-N]

-A null state does not contain any actions or transitions, and represents the final state of a session state machine.

 **Dynamic Semantics**